By Brad Burton, Founder & Editor·Updated June 2026·How we research this

-However, having the right to self-represent doesn't mean it's always the best choice.
-Workers' compensation settlements with attorney representation average 3.5 times higher than pro se settlements, based on Workers Compensation Research Institute studies.
-The gap exists because insurance adjusters negotiate settlements daily, while most injured workers have never done this before.
+But here's the catch: settlements with attorney representation average 3.5 times higher than pro se settlements, based on Workers Compensation Research Institute studies.
+Insurance adjusters negotiate these claims every day.
+You've probably never done it before.
+That experience gap costs money.

 Good Candidates for Self-Representation